A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

-Not all glycemic responses follow the mean, and forecasts carry uncertainty.
-One particularly important and challenging task of a forecast is accurate estimate of uncertainty.
-Because of the nature of our stochastic model, uncertainty is quantified naturally using the standard deviation of the model process.
-Figure \ref{fig2} demonstrate the effectiveness of the models' ability to capture relevant forecast uncertainty with two standard deviation (2-stdev) bands around the model mean; these bands capture nearly every future BG measurement.
-These results are further quantified in Table \ref{tab1} that shows summary statistics for how often the measurements were captured by the 2-stdev bands as well as the estimated standard deviation of BG measurements and the empirical standard deviation obtained directly from the raw BG measurement data.
-Being able to contain $\sim 90-97\%$ of the true BG measurements in these confidence regions with a smaller model standard deviation than the empirical standard deviation for all three patients is an indicator of this model’s capability in capturing the patient dynamics and hence its predictive capability.
-This model is providing substantial forecasting information beyond what is available given the data alone.
+The \emph{first} evaluation---face validity---is to consider whether the model can capture the dynamics qualitatively.
+Because the model's forecast is in the form of a distribution, the forecast we have to evaluate is anchored to the mean and standard deviation.
+In Figs~\ref{fig4A} and \ref{fig5}, the red circles are the BG measurements and from our modeling perspective are also a realization of the stochastic process whose mean is shown by the blue curve and variance is represented by the gray region.
+Fig~\ref{fig4A} shows the training time window for one of the patients and Figs~\ref{fig5A}-\ref{fig5C} show the test time window for each patient.
+An initial inspection of these figures implies that the model output seems to represent the data well.
+One important and challenging task of a forecast is accurate estimation of uncertainty.
+Because of the idiosyncrasy of our stochastic model, uncertainty is quantified naturally using the covariance function of the model process.
+Fig~\ref{fig5} demonstrates the model's effectiveness in capturing relevant forecast uncertainty with two standard deviation (2-stdev) bands around the model mean; these bands capture most of the future BG measurement.
+These results are further quantified in Table \ref{tab3} that shows summary statistics for how often the future measurements were captured by the 2-stdev bands.
+Being able to contain $\sim 89-97\%$ of the true BG measurements in these confidence regions for all three patients is an indicator of this model’s predictive capability.
+Because of more dangerous consequences of hypoglycemia, we also check the percentage of measurements that are smaller than the lower 2-stdev band, i.e., missed by the 2-stdev band on the lower-end, over the test time window, which are 1.79\% (four measurements out of 224 total BG measurements), 0\%, and 0\% for patient 1, 2, and 3, respectively.
+These four measurements for patient 1 are 88, 94, 102, and 118 mg/dl, and the lower bound of the 2-stdev band for these measurements are estimated to be 94, 99, 105, and 123 mg/dl.
+Also, this patient had total of 31 BG measurements in the range of 68-88 mg/d, and the estimated 2-stdev band missed only one of BG measurements (88 mg/dl) in that range and estimated the possibility of occurrence of all the remaining ones.
+This result shows that model could provide decision support for the possible occurrence of hypoglycemia.
+Thus, this model is providing substantial forecasting information beyond what is available given the data alone.